Black Bean Meatless Chili

 vegan salsa chili in cast iron pan with lime on wood table

 No meat?
 No problem!
-This vegan black bean chili recipe has all the taste of a hearty chili and can be ready to eat in 15-minutes or less.
-The convenience of a three-ingredient dish without any greasy pans to clean.
+This Black Bean Meatless Chili recipe has all the tastes of hearty chili and can be ready to eat in 15 minutes or less.
+The convenience of a three-ingredient recipe without any greasy pans to clean.

 Prep: 5 minutes